s4y/team/README.md

 - [Tame](https://github.com/okws/sfslite/wiki/tame)
 - [gevent](http://www.gevent.org/)

-I want it to work like Tame but without code transformation (and thus able to be used with libraries written in a blocking style).
+I want it to work like Tame but without code transformation (except for the C++ preprocessor), and thus able to be used with libraries written in a blocking style.

 Here's an example: